PDE characterisation of geometric distribution functions and quantiles: Introduction

-Among the concepts extending cdf's and quantiles to a multivariate setting, a popular approach is that of \textit{geometric} multivariate ranks and quantiles, introduced in \cite{Cha1996}, on which this paper focuses.
+Among the concepts extending cdf's and quantiles to a multivariate setting, a popular approach is that of \textit{geometric} multivariate quantiles and cdf's, introduced in \cite{Cha1996}, on which this paper focuses.
 They enjoy important advantages over other competing approaches.
-Among them, let us stress that geometric ranks are available in closed form, which leads to trivial evaluation in the empirical case, unlike most competing concepts.
-As a consequence, explicit Bahadur-type representations and asymptotic normality results are provided in \cite{Cha1996} and \cite{Kol1997}, when competing approaches offer at best consistency results only.
-Geometric ranks and quantiles also allow for direct extensions in infinite-dimensional Hilbert spaces ; see, e.g., \cite{ChaCha2014} and \cite{Chow19}.
-We refer the reader to \cite{Oja2010} for an overview of the scope of applications geometric ranks offer.\\
+Among them, let us stress that the geometric cdf is available in closed form, which leads to trivial evaluation in the empirical case, unlike most competing concepts.
+As a consequence, explicit Bahadur-type representations and asymptotic normality results are provided in \cite{Cha1996} and \cite{Kol1997}, when competing approaches offer at best consistency results only; see also \cite{PasReid2022}.
+More recently, \cite{GirStu2015} and \cite{GirStu2017} derived a fine asymptotic behaviour of extreme geometric quantiles.
+Finally, these concepts can be extended to infinite-dimensional Banach spaces; see, e.g., \cite{Kem1987}, \cite{ChaCha2014}, \cite{Chow19}, and \cite{Romon2022}.
+We also refer the reader to \cite{Oja2010} for some applications of geometric quantiles and cdf's.